fp2254/contractor-tool/replit.md

 ## Authentication
 The application uses Supabase Authentication with email/password.
 The frontend uses the Supabase client library to manage auth state, and passes the user ID to the backend via the `X-User-Id` header for API requests.

+⚠️ **SECURITY NOTE**: The current authentication implementation trusts the `X-User-Id` header without server-side validation of Supabase JWT tokens.
+This is a known architectural issue that should be addressed before production deployment.
+Consider implementing proper JWT validation on the server side to prevent user impersonation.

 ## User Preferences
 None currently documented.